khj1977/toy_framework/README.md

 Thus, K_Stage would be Dev, Staging or Production.
 According to that, file name of config will be determined.
 Note that $stage could be arbitrary words but the previous three strings would be appropriate.
 Note the above two $this->stage are used in the different context.

+## How to run unit test?

+In this framework, there is unit test framework.
+Yes, actually, it is original framework and you do not need to install PHPUnit.
+The following is the how to run unit test:

+- php bin/UnitTestBatch.php Sequential

+There is no file named unit_test/Sequential but there is unit_test/TestSequential.php.
+Other elements of string is automatically determined.
+See test code how to define each unit tests.
+There is ConC naming rule of methods for unit test.

 # Why PHP?

 If it were biz framework, why not Java, Scala or C#?
 If it were LL, why not Ruby?
 That is because of the fact that PHP is well balanced langage and there are many supporting tool to develop for production use.
 For instance,